Symbol-LLM: Towards Foundational Symbol-centric Interface For Large Language Models: Introduction

-(1) We introduce a comprehensive collection of text-to-symbol generation tasks.
-From the data aspect, it is the first collection to treat symbolic data in a unified view and explore the underlying connections among symbols.
+Our contributions are as follows, with key values and research insights attached in Appendix~\ref{key_contributions},~\ref{research_insights}: \begin{itemize}[nosep,itemsep=1pt,leftmargin=0.1cm] \item A comprehensive collection of text-to-symbol generation tasks is the first collection to treat symbolic data in a unified view and explore the underlying connections among symbols. \item The open-sourced Symbol-LLM series models build a new foundation LLM with balanced symbolic and NL abilities. \item Extensive experiments on both symbol- and NL-centric tasks are conducted to prove the superiority of \slm. \end{itemize}